ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-XPDays-Benelux-2017.md

 [Johan Decoster](https://twitter.com/johan_decoster){:target="_blank"} is an Agile coach and trainer trying to make a difference in the lives of the people he works with by uncovering everyone’s unique potential and looking deeper into the essence behind any theory or concept.<br><br>
 [Jef Cumps](https://twitter.com/jcumps){:target="_blank"} is a very experienced coach and trainer supporting organisations in their transformation towards more agility and towards a more engaging, humane and effective way of looking at work.

 The session by Johan and Jef started with a small exercise.
-We paired up with our neighbor and asked each other the question, 'Why are you really at this conference, and what has it meant to you so far?'
+We paired up with our neighbour and asked each other the question, 'Why are you really at this conference, and what has it meant to you so far?'
 The point of the interview was asking questions to guide the interviewee in telling their story.
 After these interviews, the person interviewing had to share what they had learned with the rest of the table and the others had to take notes of the summary.
 The steps for executing this exercise are covered in this picture:
 <div class="row">